 Chazan Gallery @ Wheeler is a nonprofit artists' space which exhibits a wide range of contemporary work by artists living or working in the area.
 Providence is a city with a very large community of artists, and the gallery provides an excellent space for these artists to exhibit their work.
 Through an open jury process, the gallery shows work from among the strongest artists in the area in a series of varied and interesting exhibitions each year.
 Bill Van Siclen, the Providence Journal's art editor, has called the gallery "a model of quality and consistency.
 The artists have been among the best the state has to offer."
 Located on the East Side of Providence near Brown University and RISD, the gallery is totally supported by Wheeler School, a gift to the Providence arts community from the school.*

 Exhibitions: The gallery is open to all area artists working in any medium.
-A "call for submissions" is sent out every other Fall and regular exhibitions are juried by a panel that awards five to six shows each year.
+A "call for proposals" is sent out every other Fall and regular exhibitions are juried by a panel that awards five to six shows each year.
+All proposals are reviewed anonymously.
 The jury includes local artists, curators and art educators and its composition changes each year.
 Special curated exhibitions are also scheduled and are fully funded by the Chazan Gallery.

 Gallery History: The present gallery was completed as part of the school's new library building in 1990.
 Sue Carroll was the director from that year until her retirement in the Spring of 2013.
 The gallery's new director is Liz Kilduff.
 Prior to 1990 a smaller gallery was housed in a building on the same site; Gertrude Pardee was its director since its founding in 1969.